myrlaf25/myFitnessTracker/README.md

 # Description

-This app is a fitness tracker.
-The front end code was provided.
-This app is to help the user keep track of their workout routine, either a resistance workout or cario workout.
-I created a Mongo database with a Mongoose schema and the handle routes with Express.js.
+This is a fitness tracker application.
+The front end code was provided by Trilogy/UofA.
+This app is will assist the user in keeping track of their workout routines, either a resistance workout or cardio workout.
+I created a Mongo database with a Mongoose schema and handled the routes with Express.js.

 # User Story